This startup is training doctors to deliver better care for people of color

 These histories continue to reverberate today.
 Black Americans disproportionately suffered some of the more severe aspects of COVID-19 in part because of longstanding social inequities that have contributed to higher rates of hypertension and diabetes in this group.
 One retrospective study also found that Black Americans were more likely to delay seeking care not just because of an inability to access care earlier, but also because of a distrust of the medical system.

-So far, Spora operates in Virginia, Pennsylvania, Tennessee, and Florida.
-Access to Spora’s doctors costs $10 per month or $120 per year and the company in the process of signing a deal with a major insurer in Florida, where Black and Latino patients often have difficulty getting to a doctor.
-Spora recently raised $3 million from Led by Refactor Capital, M13 Capital, and MaC Venture Capital on the heels of a $1 million seed raise last year.
+So far, Spora Health operates in Virginia, Pennsylvania, Tennessee, and Florida.
+Access to the platform’s doctors costs $10 per month or $120 per year and the company is in the process of signing a deal with a major insurer in Florida, where Black and Latino patients often have difficulty getting to a doctor.
+Spora Health recently raised $3 million from Led by Refactor Capital, M13 Capital, and MaC Venture Capital on the heels of a $1 million seed raise last year.

-Spora CEO Dan Miller says that Spora’s curriculum is currently only used internally, but he’s in conversations with several companies to expand it more broadly.
+Spora Health CEO Dan Miller says that Spora’s curriculum is currently only used internally, but he’s in conversations with several companies to expand it more broadly.
 “The curriculum is something that can be scaled in a really short time period,” he says.